 Bluetooth codecs 101

-In the wake of CES 2020, Bluetooth SIG announced LE Audio and a new LC3 codec.
+Bluetooth SIG announced LE Audio and a new LC3 codec.
 This won’t immediately replace the legacy SBC codec, but it promises to help those who are deaf and hard-of-hearing as Bluetooth multistream and broadcast audio becomes ubiquitous.
-Such technology will transform standard Bluetooth hearing aids into multifunctional devices that users can have tune into relevant information (e.g. flight announcements at an airport).
+Such technology will transform standard Bluetooth hearing aids into multifunctional devices that users can use to tune into relevant information (e.g., flight announcements at an airport).

 How your earbuds fit matters